Recording Guitar

 Radio Shack sells a six-foot shielded cable with a phone plug on one end and a 1/8" stereo plug on the other for about $5.
 It's a great way to test-drive this type of connection.
 If this method works for you, you might want to invest in a high-quality cable, such as the Monster iStudioLink Instrument Cable, made specifically for connecting and recording guitar.

-Once you have this cable, or adapter, here's how to connect your guitar:
+Once you have a cable, or adapter, here's how to connect your guitar:

 Advantages: